 Continuing education opportunities include presentations and reports provided regularly to the Board and each committee on various aspects of the Company's operations.
 The Company also arranges for relevant speakers to present at Board meetings and other periodic education sessions throughout the year, and no less than once per quarter.
-Topics in 2023 included: Decarbonization and Clean Energy Transition, Corporate Governance, Modular Building and Nuclear Energy.
+Topics in 2024 included: Artificial Intelligence, Indigenous Partnerships, Safety Innovation and the Energy Transition.
 Moreover, no less than once per year, the Board attends one of the Company's project sites.